-- the name of any standard metadata of the specified image (e.g., ImageDescription, or width) - filename: the name of the file (e.g., foo.tif) - file_extension: the extension of the file (e.g., tif) - geom: the pixel data size in the form $640 \times 480 + 0 + 0$) - full geom: the "full" or "display" size) - MINCOLOR: the minimum value in each channel (channels are comma-separated) - MAXCOLOR: the maximum value in each channel (channels are comma-separated) - AVGCOLOR: the average pixel value of the image (channels are comma-separated) - imagename.'metadata'
+- the name of any standard metadata of the specified image (e.g., ImageDescription, or width) - filename: the name of the file (e.g., foo.tif) - file_extension: the extension of the file (e.g., tif) - geom: the pixel data size in the form $640 \times 480 + 0 + 0$) - full_geom: the "full" or "display" size) - MINCOLOR: the minimum value in each channel (channels are comma-separated) - MAXCOLOR: the maximum value in each channel (channels are comma-separated) - AVGCOLOR: the average pixel value of the image (channels are comma-separated) - METABRIEF: a string containing the brief one-line description that would be printed with oiiotool -info. - META: a multi-line string containing the full metadata that would be printed with oiiotool -info -v. - STATS: a multi-line string containing the image statistics that would be printed with oiiotool -stats.